mj-ml/mlops-project/readme.md

 https://www.kaggle.com/datasets/nicholasjhana/energy-consumption-generation-prices-and-weather

-The project runs in docker compose, which contains mlflow server and API orchestrating everything.
+The project runs in docker compose, which contains mlflow server for experiment tracking and model registry and API orchestrating everything (prefect).
+The monitoring endpoint is able to calculate the metrics and retrain the models if required.
 The predictions are returned using webserver (flask).

 ## ML details